“The stress-reducing habit of only carrying opinions for which you have strong supporting facts.” — See the book Factfulness »

 Factfulness is the skill to recognise the common types of stories that tend to get all the attention because they trigger our dramatic instincts.

 In the book Factfulness the three founders of Gapminder describe in practice how to use these rules of thumb in all kinds of situations and illustrate it with vivid stories from real life situations.

-Next, you need to learn to recognise the common types of stories that trigger your dramatic instincts. this will help you control your intake of drama.
+Next, you need to learn to recognize the common types of stories that trigger your dramatic instincts.
+This will help you control your intake of drama.
 Most people need to think twice to control their intake of sugar and fat.
 And it seems to be the same with drama.
-Here is the list of dramatic instincts and below this list we have listed the concrete rules of thumbs that help you avoid overdramatic interpretations.
+Here is the list of dramatic instincts and below this list we have listed the concrete rules of thumb that help you avoid overdramatic interpretations.

 As soon as you start recognising the ten most common types of dramatic stories that trigger your dramatic instincts, it’s much easier to control your feelings of drama, and avoid having them triggered.
 You can quickly question the relevance of common dramatic interpretations with some few simple questions.

 Put it on your wall to always keep in mind that you need to control your ten dramatic instincts.